Seesaw-7/stuff/python_notes.md

 ### 146 LRU Cache

+- check whether two variables holds the same address in memory: `a is b`

 - Python does not have a built-in linked list, cuz memory management is not a key feature in ahigh level programming language...

 - After Python 3.7, the dict become an ordered map, which keeps the insertion order with an auxilary array